-American Indian students will continue to receive grade level, Tier 1, Core instruction in Reading/Language Arts, Math, and Science.
-Intervention programs will identify skill deficit areas and data will be used to reteach instruction and/or enrich learning for all content areas.
+Action Plan: American Indian students will continue to receive grade level, Tier 1, core instruction in Reading/Language Arts, Math, and Science.
+Intervention programs will identify skill deficit areas and data will

 SCHOOL SAFETY

 To ensure that students in New Mexico schools attend safe, secure, and peaceful schools.